arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 String countryCode = "DO";
 ```

 Repetitively the MKR WiFi 1010 update its connection with the Arduino IoT Cloud, and checks for changes on every variable, from the valves switches to the scheduled activated timers.
 It shows when it's successfully connected to the cloud by turning on its blue LED.
-Also, it asks for a weather forecast every 10 minutes to update the temperature, humidity and rain probability in the Cloud dashboard.
+Also, it asks for a weather forecast every 10 minutes to update the temperature, humidity and rain probability in the Arduino IoT Cloud dashboard.

 ```arduino
 void loop() {